A refinement of a result of Andrews and Newman on the sum of minimal excludants: Main Results

 \section{Main Results}

-In this section, we state our main results, the first of which connects the sum of minimal excludants considered parity wise with the number of distinct parts partitions into two colors, according to the parity of their number of parts.
-We denote $D_2^e(n)$ (resp. $D_2^o(n)$) to be the number of distinct parts partitions of $n$ into two colors, with an even (resp. odd) number of parts. \begin{theorem} For $|q|<1,$ one has
+In this section, we state our main results, the first of which connects the sum of minimal excludants considered parity wise with the number of partitions of $n$ into distinct parts with two colors, according to the parity of their number of parts.
+We denote $D_2^e(n)$ (resp. $D_2^o(n)$) to be the number of partitions of $n$ into distinct parts with two colors and an even (resp. odd) number of parts. \begin{theorem} We have

 and

 \end{theorem} \textbf{Example.} In the tables below, we see that the identities \eqref{sigma_oGFN} and \eqref{sigma_eGFN} hold for $n=4$.